-Later you will be able to add wireless devices to the WLAN by pressing the WPS button of the router.
+Later you will be able to add wireless devices to the WLAN by pressing the WPS/WLAN button of the router.

 - 1. Select the PBC method in the software of the wireless device that you want to connect to the router's WLAN. - 2.
 Click the relevant button in the software or press the WPS button on the cover of the wireless device that you want to connect to the WLAN. - 3.
-Press the WPS button of the router.
+Press the WPS/WLAN button of the router and immediately release it.

 After clicking the button the WPS LED blinks.
-If the wireless device has been successfully connected to the WLAN, the LED stops blinking and lights green for several minutes.
+If the wireless device has been successfully connected to the WLAN, the LED stops blinking and lights green.